kubeflow/website/content/en/docs/distributions/gke/authentication.md

 ## Next steps

-See the [troubleshooting guide](/docs/gke/troubleshooting-gke/) for help with diagnosing and fixing issues you may encounter with Kubeflow on GCP
+See the [troubleshooting guide](/docs/gke/troubleshooting-gke/) for help with diagnosing and fixing issues you may encounter with Kubeflow on Google Cloud